pamelon/Azure-ALK/Classes/Class-05.04/Class-05.04.md

 **Congratulations**, you have successfully created a virtual network, secured access to a virtual machine using a network security group, and connected to the virtual machine using SSH.
 This exercise covers networking, identity access, and security using Azure Portal and Azure CLI.

+And now get me an ARM Template for that!

+# Homework

+Do it all with Azure CLI or Terraform.
+I would strongly recommend to check out Terraform if you are thinking about working with infrastructure for real in the future.